 A concussion is a reaction by the brain to a jolt or force that can transmitted to the head by an impact or blow occurring anywhere on the body.
 Essentially, a concussion results from the brain moving back and forth or twisting rapidly inside the skull.

-Read more on Concussion Management and Awareness here.
+Read more about Concussion Management and Awareness.